edgewrite/edgewrite.github.io/README.md

 </p>

 <p>
-Built to challenge your determination and boost productivity, The Most Dangerous Writing App pushes you to keep writing and maintain a steady flow of thoughts without overthinking or pausing too long.
-It's daring, it's intense, and it's perfect for those who seek an adventurous way to enhance their writing skills and explore new creative horizons.
+Built to challenge your determination and boost productivity, Edge Write pushes you to keep writing and maintain a steady flow of thoughts without overthinking or pausing too long.
+It's daring, intense, and perfect for those who seek an adventurous way to enhance their writing skills and explore new creative horizons.
 </p>